 - Click the Run button (2).

-The Application Output pane displays the status of the application while it is running.
-You can select the Run button in the pane to re-run applications without building them first.
-This is useful when developing Qt Quick applications, because the QML files are interpreted at runtime.
+Application Output displays the status of the application while it is running.
+You can select the Run button to re-run applications without building them first.
+This is useful when developing Qt Quick applications because the QML files are interpreted at runtime.
 Therefore, the application does not need to be built again if you edited only QML files.
 This saves time especially if the application contains large image files that would need to be bundled into the resource file before running the application.

 For more information on the options you have, see Specifying Run Settings.

 To build the application and run it on a device:

 - Specify a connection to the device.
 For more information, see Connecting Generic Remote Linux Devices.